 Android & iOS app code

 You can style a native ad directly in Android or iOS app code.
 This is a good choice for sophisticated app developers who want full control of their rendering in apps.
-The resulting native creatives can serve as traditional ads; contact us to join the beta for programmatic eligibility.
+The resulting native creatives can serve as programmatic or traditional ads.

 Navigate to the App code design editor